Body Friendly Design The Principles of Kitchen Ergonomics

 Getting along without wall cabinets, however, means your remaining storage has to do double duty.

 The big problem with upper cabinets is that they have doors.
 Doors are a nuisance to efficient kitchen work.
 They keep you from just reaching into the cabinet.
-You first have to step back to get out of the way, then open the door, then get the item, then close the door again.
+You first have to step back to get out of the way, then open the door, then get the item, close the door, and return to your original position.

 One solution is just to omit the doors, turning the upper cabinets into what are in effect open shelves.
 But doors do have a purpose.
 They hide all of the clutter and keep dust and grease from getting into the cabinet.